daarxwalker/gox/README.md

 * **HTMX:** Easily add dynamic updates, AJAX requests, and interactive behaviors directly from your Go code using HTMX attributes.
 No need for custom JavaScript. ``github.com/daarxwalker/gox/pkg/htmx``
 * **Alpine.js:** Manage local component state, event handling, and conditional rendering with minimal JavaScript, all expressed naturally within your GOX structure. ``github.com/daarxwalker/gox/pkg/alpine``
+* * **Datastar:** Get the best of both worlds for dynamic UIs, managing state and triggering actions directly within your GOX strucuture. ``github.com/daarxwalker/gox/pkg/datastar``

 These integrations mean you can manage your backend, view layer, and much of your frontend interactivity all within the Go ecosystem, streamlining development and reducing context switching.

-**Future Plans:** We're continuously working to enhance this ecosystem. **Support for Datastar is also planned** to further expand your options for building reactive UIs with minimal external JavaScript.
+**Future Plans:** We're continuously working to enhance this ecosystem and expand your options for building reactive UIs with minimal external JavaScript.

 <br>